acm-ndsu/Byte-le-2025/docs/_build/html/_sources/game_logic.rst

 Speed Control
 -------------

+When it comes to characters taking their turn, note that each teams' fastest character would act first.
+For example, say the :gold:`Uroda` team has characters with the respective speeds: ``[30, 50, 40]``.
+The order would instead be: ``[50, 40, 30]``.

-If 2 characters plan on performing a Move as their action, this is when the Speed stat truly matters.
+If 2 characters plan on performing a Move as their action, this is when the Speed Stat truly matters.
 When managing the Speed of two characters, there is the possibility of *speed ties* occurring.
 Here are examples on how the following situations would play out.